 There are Bible portions in this language.
 Believers can distribute them in Tai Nua villages.

-"The heavens proclaim the glory of God.
-The skies display his craftsmanship."
+"The heavens declare the glory of God, and the sky above proclaims his handiwork."
 Psalm 19:1

 Pray that many from today’s people group will look to the sky, see God’s artwork, and commit themselves to following this awesome savior!

 Pray that the few Tai Nua people who call Jesus "Lord" would let the light of the Holy Spirit shine before their neighbors, friends and family members.
 Pray that they would have the gift of healing, so they can demonstrate the power and goodness of the Lord.
 Pray for at least 12 pioneer workers to go to the Tai Nua people in Vietnam with the gospel.
 Pray for openness to the gospel among Tai Nua elders and commoners.
 Pray for the Lord to send dreams and visions of the risen Christ to these people who have very little chance to hear his name.
 Pray for a Disciple Making Movement to transform Tai Nua communities.